dereneaton/ipyrad/docs/full_tutorial_CLI.rst

     ## Same as above, gunzip -c means print to the screen and
     ## `head -n 28` means just show me the first 28 lines.
 If
-    ## you're interested in what more of the locie look like
+    ## you're interested in what more of the loci look like
     ## you can increase the number of lines you ask head for,
     ## e.g. ... | head -n 100
     gunzip -c ipyrad-test_clust_0.85/1A_0.clustS.gz | head -n 28

-Reads that are sufficiently similar (based on the above sequence similarity thresholed) are grouped together in clusters separated by "//".
+Reads that are sufficiently similar (based on the above sequence similarity threshold) are grouped together in clusters separated by "//".
 For the first cluster below there is clearly one allele (homozygote) and one read with a (simulated) sequencing error.
 For the second cluster it seems there are two alleles (heterozygote), and a couple reads with sequencing errors.
 For the third